jiannei/vuepress-starter/docs/_posts/2020-02-13-vuepress-starter.md

 :::

 ::: danger
-This is a dangerous warning
+This is a dangerous warning！
 :::